-Culture Minister OIiver Dowden told the House of Commons tonight that telecommunications firms were barred from buying any more of the company's 5G equipment from the end of the year.
+Culture Minister OIiver Dowden told the House of Commons on Tuesday night that telecommunications firms were barred from buying any more of the company's 5G equipment from the end of the year.

 Further, Dowden said a consultation would begin to decide when to ban Huawei equipment from British fibre optic networks.